antonfirsov/docs/2017/08-Aug/dotnet-core2-rtw/dotnet-core2-rtw.md

 The .NET Core Runtime 2.0 has the following improvements.

-* Windows, Linux and macOS are each treated as a single operating system (replaces version- and distro-specific runtime IDs).

-## .NET Core SDK Improvements

-The .NET Core SDK 2.0 has the following improvements.

 ### .NET Core 2.0 Implements .NET Standard 2.0

 The [.NET Standard 2.0](https://github.com/dotnet/announcements/issues/24) spec has been finalized at the same time as .NET Core 2.0.